-We’ve all seen families at a restaurant, heads bent forward, all eyes on devices.
+We’ve all seen families at restaurants, heads bent forward, all eyes on devices.
 We’ve been distracted by the glow of a phone in a darkened movie theater.
-And, it’s okay to admit, we ourselves may have walked into a tree branch or fire hydrant while scrolling through text message once (or several dozen) times.
+And, it’s okay to admit, we ourselves may have walked into a tree branch or fire hydrant while scrolling through text messages once (or several dozen) times.
 We clearly have an appetite for digital content.
 As an experiential marketer, imagine if you could command attention with digital content at trade shows the way our phones do everywhere else.

 It’s not as simple as swapping out all of your signage for LED screens — incorporating digital content at trade shows needs a strategy.
 And really, do you want visitors staring blankly at screens the whole time, or do you want digital content to be a useful tool that guides them through the experience you’ve thoughtfully designed?
 You can craft a winning digital content strategy for your live events that leaves attendees as enchanted by your brand as they are with their phones.